bdrhoa/opportunistic-data-repli/README.md

     (probably additionally externally indexed to enable efficient processing)

+  - sources of information are not important, automatic semantic data enrichment (by correlation and similar) is important

 - partial replication (according to filters defined by user)

 - explicit replication initiation to support live local user couchapps